upenn-libraries/blacklight_solrplugins/README.md

 This contains:
 - modifications to Blacklight to handle the custom facet payloads from solrplugins
-- stock controllers/views for facet browsing showing cross-references and for title browsing
+- controller concerns and views for facet browsing showing cross-references and for title browsing

 ## Solr Schema